cobhimself/api-services-bundle/docs/index.rst

 ===============================

 Working with API services can be time-consuming, error-prone, and repetitive.
-The |ASB| provides classes which aid in the creation and use of commands associated with API endpoints.
-While simple API calls can be constructed using tools as ubiquitous as curl, or through the construction of GuzzleHttp client calls (or other API frameworks), these calls can be made more `DRY`_ and reusable by using `API Service Descriptions`_.
+The |ASB| is a Symphony Bundle which aids in the creation and use of commands associated with API endpoints.
+While simple API calls can be constructed using tools as ubiquitous as `curl`, or through the construction of :class:`GuzzleHttp` client calls (or other API frameworks), these calls can be made more `DRY`_ and reusable by using `API Service Descriptions`_.

 In addition, many API data structures resemble "Items" and "Collections of Items".
 The |ASB| provides boilerplate to help quickly organize data